SysKitTeam/docs-point/releases/cloud/point-2023-11-30-release-note.md

 * **Fixed an issue** where hard deleted groups still provided membership information, seemingly giving permissions to users who were no longer members.

-* **Fixed a bug** that prevented Yammer sites from being included in Lifecycle Management when selecting All under Monitoring Activity.
+* **Fixed a bug** that prevented Viva Engage communities from being included in Lifecycle Management when selecting All under Monitoring Activity.

 * **Fixed a bug** where creating a SharePoint site provisioning request resulted in an error.